swaxi/GEOL-QMAPS/README.md

-# GEOL-QMAPS custom QGIS plugin
+# WAXI_QF
- Custom QGIS Plugin to help QFIELD usage related to the latest GEOL-QMAPS digital geological mapping solution (ctrl + click on the link to access latest template): https://doi.org/10.5281/zenodo.7834717
+ QGIS Plugin to help QFIELD usage related to the latest GEOL-QMAPS digital geological mapping solution (ctrl + click on the link to access latest template): https://doi.org/10.5281/zenodo.7834717

 ## Install
 Save repository to disk as a zip file.
 Use QGIS Plugin Manager to load directly from zip file.